llpvqll/character_counter/README.md

 ### And

-The program will create an EXCEL file with a table that will show you how<br> many characters are in the text and their percentage:
+The program will create an CSV file with a table that will show you how<br> many characters are in the text and their percentage:

 ![markdown_logo](img_for_readme/CSV.PNG)